billythemusical/recode-fa23/syllabus.md

 **Assignments - 60%**

-- One assignment will be given for the 7 modules and each worth 10% of your grade.
+- Usually, there will be one assignment at the end of each learning module, of which there will be 10.
+The lowest one will be dropped at the end.

 **Reading & Writing - 20%**

-- Reading will occasionally be assigned with a written blog post response.
-Collectively, these are worth 10% of your grade.
+- Reading will be regularly assigned with a written response in the form of a blog post.
+Collectively, these are worth 20% of your grade.
+Either you did it, you did it well (bonus points perhaps), or you didn't do it at all.

 **Class Participation - 20%**